A Guide to Growing Fresh Vegetables in Planter Boxes

 Are you tired of relying on store-bought vegetables that lack freshness and flavor?
 Then, it's time to embark on a rewarding journey of growing fresh vegetables at home!
 You can have a ready supply of salad greens and tomatoes for the perfect salad whenever you want!

-When selecting a planting box, you have a variety of options.
+When selecting a planter box, you have a variety of options.

 Terra cotta planters are a staple for gardening.
 They're inexpensive and come in various shapes and sizes.
 However, you'll have to water your vegetables more frequently because they're porous.
 Additionally, they're fragile and can chip easily, especially when exposed to weather extremes.